Ay-slim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 102-if_only: Writes a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

-103-Star_Wars: Write a script that will play the StarWars IV episode in the terminal.
+103-Star_Wars: Writes a script that will play the StarWars IV episode in the terminal.